marti197/AWTDigitalTwin/README.md

 # 2. How to Run

-You aren either run it as a exectubale application or as a Unity project.
+You can run it either as a stand-alone application or as a Unity project.

 #### 2.1.
 Run as a Unity project